Polynomial Resource Classification of Quantum Circuit Familes via Classical Shadows: Introduction

 The key methodological challenge is choosing the right measurement protocol.
 Measuring in a single basis ($Z$-only) gives access to $ZZ$ correlators but misses the $X$ and $Y$ components of the Pauli correlation structure.
 Measuring in three global bases ($Z$, $X$, $Y$) recovers $ZZ$, $XX$, and $YY$ correlators but requires $3\times$ the shot budget and still misses mixed-basis correlators ($XY$, $XZ$, $YZ$).
 Classical shadows resolve this.
 By applying a random single-qubit Clifford rotation before measurement, all six two-qubit Pauli correlators can be estimated from a single unified protocol with sample complexity $O(\log n^2) = O(\log n)$ to predict all pairwise correlators simultaneously, significantly more efficient than the $O(n^2)$ shots required to estimate each correlator type independently.
 In this work, all four measurement strategies share the same $O(\nqubits^2)$ shot budget to ensure a fair experimental comparison; under this budget classical shadows accesses all six Pauli correlator types simultaneously, while $Z$-only, NN, and multi-basis access fewer.

-\paragraph*{Contributions} \begin{itemize} \item An empirical comparison of four measurement strategies ($Z$-only, nearest-neighbor $ZZ$, multi-basis, and classical shadows) for classifying IQP, Clifford, and Clifford$+T$ circuit families, showing that $Z$-only and NN outperform multi-basis and shadows and inverting the hypothesis that richer Pauli correlation structure would benefit classification. \item Evidence that the discriminative signal is concentrated in local, nearest-neighbor $ZZ$ correlations: an $O(\nqubits)$-feature NN strategy matches the $O(\nqubits^2)$-feature $Z$-only strategy to within $0.02$ in Random Forest accuracy, consistent with the diagonal computational-basis structure of IQP circuits. \item Characterization of a scaling collapse near 12 qubits at which all implemented polynomial strategies degrade to near-chance performance under the quadratic shot budget, establishing a practical limit for this feature set and shot scaling law. \item A formal theoretical framework (Theorem~\ref{thm:concentration}, Proposition~\ref{prop:bridge}, and Corollary~\ref{cor:variance_optimality}) showing that the empirical superiority of $Z$-only measurement is a provable consequence of the diagonal gate structure of IQP circuits, not merely an empirical artifact. \end{itemize}
+\paragraph*{Contributions} \begin{itemize} \item An empirical comparison of four measurement strategies ($Z$-only, nearest-neighbor $ZZ$, multi-basis, and classical shadows) for classifying IQP, Clifford, and Clifford$+T$ circuit families, showing that $Z$-only and NN outperform multi-basis and shadows and inverting the hypothesis that richer Pauli correlation structure would benefit classification. \item Evidence that the discriminative signal is concentrated in local, nearest-neighbor $ZZ$ correlations: an $O(\nqubits)$-feature NN strategy matches the $O(\nqubits^2)$-feature $Z$-only strategy to within $0.02$ in Random Forest accuracy, consistent with the diagonal computational-basis structure of IQP circuits. \item Characterization of a scaling collapse near 12 qubits at which all implemented polynomial strategies degrade to near-chance performance under the quadratic shot budget, establishing a practical limit for this feature set and shot scaling law. \item Two exact theoretical results (Lemma~\ref{lem:frame}, Propositions~\ref{prop:xnull} and~\ref{prop:variance_ratio}, and Corollary~\ref{cor:variance_ordering}): every purely-$X$ observable of an IQP output state is identically zero, and at equal shot budget the multi-basis and shadow protocols estimate each $ZZ$ correlator with exactly $3\times$ and at least $9\times$ the variance of $Z$-only measurement.
+Together these explain the observed strategy ordering without unproven assumptions. \end{itemize}